MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/process/phases.md

 You can add multiple phases to a release definition, and then add tasks to each one by selecting the target phase for the new tasks.

-> Multiple phases can only be used in Release Management in Team Services and TFS 2017.
+> Multiple phases can only be used in Release Management in VSTS and TFS 2017.

 For example, the definition shown below divides the overall release execution into separate execution phases by using two agent phases